websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

         _toDocument(HttpUtil.URLtoString(options)));
     ```

-Feel free to overwrite the entire `try` block in the `getData` method, instead of making the above replacements one by one:
+The above steps omit the refactoring of the method.
+To compile and test these steps, overwrite the entire `try` block in the `getData` method:

 ```java
 try {